Metadrop/drupal-boilerplate/readme.md

 After the assistant finished, if you have selected to install Drupal your project will be running and the assistant will print the URL to access it.

+!!!
+NOTE
+    By default, drupal-boilerplate is installed with a minimal profile, if you want to have an installation with a non-empty Drupal, once the process is finished, launch the following drush command:

+    `drush site-install standard`

+    This will install on the basis of drupal-boilerplate, a Drupal with the standard profile containing preconfigured commonly used features.
+    Using the standard profile disables the `make setup` command.

 ## FAQ